Reduce unnecessary tests with member data

 Biometric tracking

 DCM platforms may integrate with third-party biometrics trackers.
 Integrations allow members and care teams to track blood sugar, blood pressure, and physical activity.
 According to the JAMA study, “head imaging for syncope (fainting)” was the most common low-value service.
-If a member tracks their blood pressure, a care manager may be able to identify patterns and intervene to avoid adverse health outcomes.
+If a member tracks their blood pressure, a care manager may be able to identify patterns and intervene to avoid similar adverse health outcomes.

 Gaps in care